uauramenezes/library-app/README.md

 # Library App
 A web app, based on the Open Library, to search for books.
+The users can also sign-up and save the books in their library.

 <p align="center">
     <img alt="Library App Preview" src="./images/library-app.gif" width="720px" height="450px" />